josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_never_ended.md

 ---

-# 🌹 I. The Wars Were About More Than Two Flowers
+## 🌹 The Wars Were About More Than Two Flowers

 Modern popular memory often simplifies the conflict into:
 - red rose,